ptoopchi/sample-code/README.md

 # Pouria Toopchi's Sample Code
-Above is an sample of coding that I have done over the years.
-It includes sample code from a Negotiation Agent, price checker and .....
+I am currently on the search for a Machine Learning Engineer/Data Scientist role.
+Above I have composed some sample code to showcase my coding ability.